ForgeRock/ping-android-sdk/foundation/device/device-client/README.md

 **Result-Based API**: All operations return a `Result` type for improved error handling and functional programming support.

-**Note**: While all device types support the `update()` operation through the unified interface, the server may restrict updates for certain device types (e.g., OATH and Push devices).
-Attempting to update restricted device types will result in no changes being applied.

 **If-Match Header**: Update operations automatically include an `If-Match: *` header to handle concurrent modifications, ensuring that updates only succeed if the resource hasn't been modified by another client.

 ## Usage Examples